 Additionally, investment manager fees and investment consulting expenses are recorded as investment expenses.
-Some investment managers assess performance fees that are netted against gains or losses and are not explicitly reported.
+Some investment managers assess performance fees that are netted against gains or losses and are not separately reported to the Plan.
+The fees are included in the net appreciation in fair value of investments on the Statement of Changes in Fiduciary Net Position.
 Management calculates these performance fees based on the contractual agreement between the investment managers and the Plan.